sukster/Desktop-Lab/Vagrant/README.md

 vagrant box list.
 2. Create a new project folder
 3. Copy this VagrantFile into this project folder
-4. Copy the "scripts" folder from DetectionLab/Vagrant folder into this project folder
+4. Copy the "scripts" and "resources" folders from DetectionLab/Vagrant folder into this project folder
 5. Open cmd and run "vagrant up"